mikepk/botocore/docs/source/reference/services/servicecatalog.rst

+    Deletes the specified provisioning artifact (also known as a version) for the specified product.

-    Deletes the specified provisioning artifact.
-This operation does not work on a provisioning artifact associated with a product that has been shared with you, or on the last provisioning artifact associated with a product (a product must have at least one provisioning artifact).
+    You cannot delete a provisioning artifact associated with a product that was shared with you.
+You cannot delete the last provisioning artifact for a product, because a product must have at least one provisioning artifact.